-Continuous, real-time measurements of structure tilt can be logged for each instrument floor, and data output as X and Y components of building alignment from the vertical.
+Continuous, real-time measurements of structure tilt are logged for each instrument floor, and data output as X and Y components of building alignment from the vertical.
 Amplitude peaks of smoothed data represent structure oscillations.

 The mean displacement of the regression line represents total mean displacement of the structure.
-A block of data corresponding to the GPS observation data will be used for this purpose.
+A block of data corresponding to the GPS observation data is used for this purpose.